Learn how to defrost sausages quickly and safely with these methods.

 Using Your Sausages

 I really enjoy Italian sausage and have some great meal ideas for your now defrosted sausage.
-Pair it with pasta like in Pasta with Sausage and Greens or Summer Vegetables and Sausage Pasta Dinner.
+Pair it with pasta like in Pasta with Sausage and Greens.
 Or make it into one of my favorite soups – Zuppa Toscana!

 Learn how to defrost sausages quickly and safely using hot water.